SamanMohseni/CodecPowerEvaluation/README.md

 # Codec Power Evaluation
-This project is part of the **Fault-Tolerant System Design** course.
+This project was originally conducted as part of the **Fall 2021 Fault-Tolerant System Design** course.

 Verilog implementation of three different codec units and the evaluation of their power consumption using Design Compiler on TSMC 180nm technology.